 Some people have been wary of coconut oil because it does contain saturated fat, and it is fairly high in calories in its own right.
 It should also be noted that saturated fat is no longer considered as unhealthy as it once was.
 In fact, it might not actually present the health risks that people imagined that it would as it relates to cholesterol.
 It should also be noted that saturated fat is not going to cause weight gain in its own right for anyone.

 Curious about how much coconut oil you should eat daily?
 Learn more in this post about coconut oil consumption.
-Want to know which coconut oil I use and love?
-You can find those brands over on my products I love page.
+Also check out which coconut oil I use and love!

 Sources for this article include: